 - Bring moonshine’s ABV to 45%.
 It’s necessary to do this in the very beginning as diluting the prepared homemade whiskey will noticeably deteriorate its taste.

-- Mill the charcoal till it’s dust-like.
+- Mill the carbon till it’s dust-like.

-- Put oak bark (before that pour it over with boiling water for 10 minutes, pour off the decoction, and then pour it over with cold water for 15 minutes and strain off), charcoal and dried apricots in a jar.
+- Put oak chips (before that pour it over with boiling water for 10 minutes, pour off the decoction, and then pour it over with cold water for 15 minutes and strain off), carbon and dried apricots in a jar.
 Add 1.5 liters of moonshine and stir.
 Add the remaining moonshine.
 There should be no free space left in the jar, so you should fill it to the brim.

 - Close the jar tightly with a lid and leave it in a cold place for at least 10-14 days for aging.